 Gray's Reef National Marine Sanctuary (GRNMS) protects a vibrant hard-bottom area off the Georgia coast.
 At 22 square miles, GRNMS is the only protected natural reef area on the continental shelf off the Georgia coast and one of only a few natural marine protected areas between Cape Hatteras, North Carolina and Cape Canaveral, Florida.
-Within its waters, scattered rocky out-croppings and ledges as tall as six feet provide homes for a variety of marine life.
+Within its waters, scattered rocky outcrops and ledges as tall as six feet provide homes for a variety of marine life.
 These soft corals, sponges, crabs, lobsters, sea stars and other organisms form a dense carpet of living creatures that cover the nooks and crannies of GRNMS, giving it the name "live bottom."
 The reef attracts numerous species of fish, including black sea bass, snappers, groupers, and mackerels.
-Loggerhead sea turtles, a threatened species, forage and rest year-round at GRNMS, and the reef is located within critical habitat and the only known winter calving ground for the highly endangered North Atlantic right whale.
+Loggerhead sea turtles, a threatened species, forage and rest year-round at GRNMS, and the reef is located within critical habitat and the only known winter calving ground of the highly endangered North Atlantic right whale.

-Science conducted in GRNMS helps NOAA make informed decisions that protect the sanctuary, as well as sanctuary resources that range outside its boundaries.
+Science conducted in GRNMS helps NOAA make informed decisions that protect the sanctuary, as well as sanctuary resources that range well beyond its boundaries.
 GRNMS provides a living laboratory for study of this unique marine ecosystem.
-Recreational anglers, divers, and boaters are also among the sanctuary's user groups; however, given the sanctuary's remote location 16 miles east of Sapelo Island, Georgia, most people experience the sanctuary through pictures or videos showing some of its colorful fish and benthic organisms.
-GRNMS has exhibit partnerships with the University of Georgia Marine Education Center and Aquarium, the Tybee Island Marine Science Center, the Fernbank Museum of Natural History, Georgia Southern University, and South Carolina Aquarium, among others.
+Recreational anglers, divers, boaters, and researchers are core sanctuary user groups; however, given the sanctuary's remote location 20 miles east of Sapelo Island, Georgia, most people experience the sanctuary through pictures or videos showing some of its colorful fish and benthic organisms.
+GRNMS has exhibit partnerships with the University of Georgia Marine Education Center and Aquarium, the Tybee Island Marine Science Center, Sapelo Island Visitor Center, the Riverbank Zoo and Garden, Fernbank Museum of Natural History, Georgia Southern University, and South Carolina Aquarium, among others.